About the Neighborhood Equitable Recovery Fund

 The Neighborhood Equitable Recovery Fund makes grants to community groups that:

-- have annual operating expenses less than $3 million dollars
+- Have annual operating expenses less than $1 million dollars

 - demonstrate that all funds from this grant will be spent for the benefit of low-income Philadelphia residents with income levels at or below 200% of the federal poverty guidelines ($53,000 annually for a household of 4)

-- be able to document and report on use of grant funds
+- are able to document and report on use of grant funds

 - have decision-makers (board members, leadership team, staff) that reflect the communities being served by the organization